On the Rank and the Span Rank of Modules

 where \(R^n \to R^m\) is constructed by the projective nature of \(R^n\). \(R^n \to M\) is injective, hence so do \(R^n \to R^m \to M\) and in turn \(R^n \to R^m\).
 Thus, we have an injection \(R^n \to R^m\).

 It remains to show that this implies \(n \leq m\).
 This is called the strong rank condition for \(R\).
 It is known that any nonzero commutative ring satisfies the strong rank condition, but proving this requires a lot of machinery.
 Proving the case when \(R\) is an integral domain is much easier.
-We left this part of proof to Proposition 8.
+Some discussions are provided here.

 Regarding Proposition 1, one might wonder if there is an analogous result for \(\operatorname{spanrank}\).
 Let’s say \(\mathfrak m\) is a maximal ideal of \(R\) and the residue field \(k(\mathfrak m) := R/\mathfrak m\).
 Tensoring the exact sequence \[ R^{\oplus m} \longrightarrow M \longrightarrow 0 \] with \(k(\mathfrak m)\), we get an exact sequence \[ k(\mathfrak m)^{\oplus m} \longrightarrow k(\mathfrak m) \otimes_R M \longrightarrow 0 \]